ragusa87/secret-santa-slack-bot/README.md

 3. Put your token in the .env
 4. Go on slack and create a new user group
-5. Find the created group id (by inspectring the query or via api)
-6. Edit your .env to update the GROUP_ID
+5. Edit your .env to update the GROUP_NAME

 ## Usage
 1. Import .env `export $(cat .env)`